yonatansverdlov/E-GenNet/README.md

 ## About

-Motivated by applications in chemistry and other sciences, we study the expressive power of message-passing neural networks for geometric graphs.

-This reposetory illustrates our findings via sparse separation, power graph experiments, and prediction of chemical properties.
+Driven by applications in chemistry and various other scientific fields, we investigate the expressive capabilities of message-passing neural networks (MPNNs) for geometric graphs.
+We demonstrate which graphs invariant and equivariant MPNNs can separate.
+We found that this separation generically doesn't depend on the point cloud but rather on the graph structure.
+This repository showcases our results through sparse separation, power graph experiments, and the prediction of chemical properties.

 ## Installation